qchen23/cavity_maskrcnn/README.md

 ## Software Requirement

 - We use python 3.6.
-We have not tested this in other versions.
+We have not tested this framework in other Python versions.
 - There's a `requirement.txt` that includes all the packages needed to run our codes
 ```
 UNIX> pip install -r requirements.txt